Updated September 2012

 When is construction scheduled to begin?
 When is construction scheduled to end?

-Construction will begin after the end of classes in 2013.
+Construction will begin in late June 2013.
 Construction is projected to take 18 to 24 months, and we are targeting the opening of the new building to welcome the incoming class in Fall 2015.

 During the construction phase, which offices/spaces will be affected?